Glendale, OR Demographics

 A map of Glendale's Population by Race

-Of the 426 places in Oregon, Glendale is the 236th most populous.
+Glendale is ranked the 230th most populous place in Oregon, out of 426 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Glendale was ranked the 236th most populous place in the 2020 Census.

 Glendale's White Population